CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

     subdirectories with limited amount of files and data.
 The total amount of used data is available from the `csc-workspaces` command.

-## Future automatic removal of files
+## Automatic removal of files

-There is a policy of removing files older than 90 days from `scratch` (not `projappl`) to ensure that only actively used data resides on the disk. **This policy has not yet been implemented,** **but we plan to take this cleaning procedure in use later in 2022**.
-Before we take it in use we will warn you and give instructions for how to manage what files are affected.
+There is a policy of removing files older than 90 days from `scratch` (not `projappl`) to ensure that only actively used data resides on the disk. **This policy has not yet been fully implemented,** **but we plan to take this cleaning procedure fully in use later in 2022**.
+In June 2022 the first stage of automatic removal is implemented in Puhti.
+All files that have not been accessed since 2019 and 2020 will be deleted on July 1, 2022.

-## Using LCleaner to check which files will be automatically removed

-LCleaner is a tool developed by CSC, which is intended to help you to discover what files your project has that have been targeted for automatic removal.
-The file system tools which CSC uses to generate the list of files to remove will output files which are quite verbose and difficult to read.
-By using LCleaner, users can get the relevant information in a more user-friendly format.
+Files that will be deleted in the next clean up are listed in so called "purge lists" files.

-The so-called "purge lists" are split up by project, and can be found on Lustre at the locations below.
+These are split up by project, and can be found on Lustre at the locations below.
 Only members of the project groups can access the project directories.

 * `/scratch/purge_lists/<PROJECT NAME>/path_summary.txt`
 * `/fmi/scratch/purge_lists/<PROJECT NAME>/path_summary.txt` (only on Puhti)

+The file system tools which CSC uses to generate the list of files to remove will output files which are quite verbose and difficult to read.
+By using the LCleaner tool described in the next section, users can get the relevant information in a more user-friendly format.

+## Using LCleaner to check which files will be automatically removed

+LCleaner is a tool developed by CSC, which is intended to help you to discover what files your project has that have been targeted for automatic removal.

 Run `lcleaner --help` on the login nodes to see what options LCleaner supports.